 - Master of Nuclear Engineering, from UPC: Universitat Politècnica de Catalunya · BarcelonaTech, Spain

-The MSc EMINE programme is accredited by the European Institute of Innovation and Technology (EIT).
+The MSc EMINE programme is labeled by the European Institute of Innovation and Technology (EIT).